-Training for a race, regardless of the distance, is like embarking on a journey.
+Training for a half marathon is like embarking on a journey.
 It requires preparation, time, and commitment-and at times, especially the beginning, that can feel daunting.
 Not everyone considers themselves a "runner," and it's easy to get discouraged if you're new to running, or if your expectations of training don't align with your reality.

-That said, the hardest part of any training cycle is taking the first step-and we're here to make it easier for you.
-(And to be clear, if you get out to run, you're a runner.
+That said, the hardest part of any training cycle is taking the first step and we're here to make it easier for you.
+(And to be clear, if you run, you're a runner.
 It's that simple.)